asthaashrma-del/Street-dog-service-portal/README.md

 ## How It Works
-User Visits the Portal → Accesses the web application through the frontend Browse Services → Views available street dog-related services Filter by Location → Searches for services in a selected city or area Service Data Fetching → Frontend requests data from backend APIs Backend Processing → Express server handles the request logic MongoDB Storage → Service details are stored and retrieved from the database Display Results → Filtered or complete service data is shown on the frontend
+- User Visits the Portal → Accesses the web application through the frontend.
+- Browse Services → Views available street dog-related services.
+- Filter by Location → Searches for services in a selected city or area.
+- Service Data Fetching → Frontend requests data from backend APIs.
+- Backend Processing → Express server handles the request logic.
+- MongoDB Storage → Service details are stored and retrieved from the database.
+- Display Results → Filtered or complete service data is shown on the frontend.

 ## Core Workflow
-Service Listing → Stores rescue, feeding, adoption, or support services API Integration → React frontend communicates with Node/Express backend Database Handling → MongoDB stores structured records Filtering Logic → Location-based filtering helps users discover relevant services User Experience → Clean and simple UI for accessibility and ease of use
+- Service Listing → Stores rescue, feeding, adoption, or support services.
+- API Integration → React frontend communicates with Node/Express backend.
+- Database Handling → MongoDB stores structured records.
+- Filtering Logic → Location-based filtering helps users discover relevant services.
+- User Experience → Clean and simple UI for accessibility and ease of use.

 ## Use Cases
-Reporting injured or sick street dogs
+- Reporting injured or sick street dogs.
-Finding nearby feeders or rescuers
+- Finding nearby feeders or rescuers.
-Discovering NGOs working in dog welfare
+- Discovering NGOs working in dog welfare.
-Managing street dog-related service listings Supporting local adoption and rescue coordination Helping users quickly connect with relevant services in urgent situations Building a digital support system for community animal welfare
+- Managing street dog-related service listings.
+- Supporting local adoption and rescue coordination.
+- Helping users quickly connect with relevant services in urgent situations.
+- Building a digital support system for community animal welfare.

 ## Future Enhancements
 User authentication (Login / Signup)